brianhouse/sound_art/NEXT.md

-didn't cover spatial aspects of listening, how the ear filters
+need to cover spatial aspects of listening in the acoustics section, how the ear filters. etc.

+recording needs more A/V and instructions